 - Minimum Wage

 Whatever you pay your sitter, make sure it's at least minimum wage.
 3 out of 4 Care.com parents think sitters should be paid above minimum wage.
-It's required by law and it's the right thing to do.

 Learn more about minimum wage and the current rates.